 And There's More...or Less?

-The amount of pay that eventually ends up in your bank will also be reduced by federal income tax withholding.
+will also be reduced by federal income tax withholding.
 Yes, most military retired pay is subject to federal taxes.
 Consult with the IRS or a tax professional if you have questions (DFAS cannot provide tax advice).